 The UNIQA Group operates in the core markets of Austria and Central and Eastern Europe.
-Currently, UNIQA is active in the following 16 countries: Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Kosovo, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia and Ukraine.
-UNIQA Insurance Group AG prepares consolidated financial statements and a management report in accordance with International Financial Reporting Standards
+Currently UNIQA is active in the following 18 countries: Austria, Poland, the Czech Republic, Slovakia, Hungary, Romania, Ukraine, Croatia, Serbia, Bosnia and Herzegovina, Kosovo, Montenegro, Albania, North Macedonia, Bulgaria and Russia, as well as Switzerland and Liechtenstein.
+UNIQA Insurance Group AG prepares consolidated financial statements and a management report in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU.
+Separate financial statements are also prepared at the